Community Ministy Partners

 SCAPC CARROLLTON CAMPS, programs unique to SCAPC, provide nurturing and enriching sessions over the Christmas and summer breaks.
 Activities include art, music, drama, academic enrichment, athletics, and many New Orleans-themed guest speakers and special events.

-ST. THOMAS CLINIC: Since 1990, this neighborhood clinic, founded to provide medical care to the poor, is now the largest such clinic in the Irish Channel.
-SCAPC provides unrestricted funds for medical equipment and retired physician clinic time.
+ST. THOMAS CLINIC: Since 1987, this neighborhood clinic, founded to provide medical care to the poor, is now the largest of its kind.
+The clinic includes sites which deliver medical care as well as behavioral health support to over 300 patients daily.

-START THE ADVENTURE IN READING (STAIR) is a children’s literacy program that provides tutoring for at-risk public elementary school students.
-Over 300 STAIR-trained volunteer tutors serve 250 1st-3rd grade students from 30+ schools at 29 local tutoring sites in greater New Orleans.
-SCAPC provides funding, operational space and volunteers.
+START THE ADVENTURE IN READING (STAIR) is a children’s literacy program that provides one-on-one tutoring for at-risk public elementary school students.
+STAIR-trained volunteer tutors serve second and third grade students in-person and virtually.
+SCAPC provides funding, operational space, and volunteers.

-YMCA ADULT LITERACY PROGRAM provides educational services for adults in reading and language comprehension and computer literacy.
+YMCA EDUCATIONAL SERVICES (YES!) provides educational services for adults in reading and language comprehension and computer literacy.

 YOUNG ADULT VOLUNTEERS (YAV) is an international volunteer program of PCUSA for young adults.
 SCAPC sponsors YAV’s who work across multiple sites across the city.